-Note: Official bylaws are part of the the Faculty Handbook on Sakai.
+Note: Official bylaws are part of the the Faculty Handbook.
 They are provided here only as a reference and are subject to change.

 The Public Art Policy, formerly known as the “Outdoor” Art Policy, as seen in the Student Handbook, approved by College Council on April 11, 1996, calls for the establishment of an ad hoc Campus Aesthetics Committee to oversee the implementation of the Public Art Policy.
 In the fall of 2003, it was established by College Council that this committee must be a standing committee, publicly meeting a minimum of twice a month.